redhat-developer/vscode-openshift-tools/README.md

 Contributing
 ============
-This is an open source project open to anyone.
+This is an open source project.
 This project welcomes contributions and suggestions!

 For information on getting started, refer to the [CONTRIBUTING instructions](CONTRIBUTING.md).